Saranshg17/backend-profile/Readme.md

-This is a basic project to learn implementation of node.js, mongodb, exxpress, mongoose, prettier, git, nodemon
+This is a basic project to learn implementation of node.js, mongodb, express, mongoose, prettier, git, nodemon